-Of these credentials, the generalist items such CISA, CISSP, CHPP/CHPA and the two SANS GIAC certifications (GCIH and GCWN) provide varying levels of coverage on the basic principles that govern DLP and the best practices for its application and use within the context of a well-defined security policy.
-Of these, the CISSP and CISA are the most advanced and demanding certs.
-On the other hand, the Cisco and Juniper credentials concentrate more on the details of specific platforms and systems from those vendors designed to deliver working UTM solutions.
+Of these credentials, the generalist items (such as CISA, CISSP, and CHPP/CHPA) and the two SANS GIAC certifications (GCIH and GCWN) provide varying levels of coverage on the principles of DLP and the best practices for its application and use within the context of a well-defined security policy.

-With the ever-increasing emphasis on and demand for cybersecurity, any of these certifications can be a springboard to launch you into your next information security opportunity.
+With the ever-increasing emphasis on and demand for cybersecurity, any of these certifications – or even entry-level cybersecurity certifications – can be a springboard to launch you into your next information security opportunity.

 Eduardo Vasconcellos contributed to the writing and research in this article.